-It should also be noted that the left side of the graph flattens, but that the probability of extremely cool temperatures is not zero.
-Though hot temperatures became more probable, that there was still a significant likelihood of cold temperatures -and a cold winter now and then does not disprove global warming.
+It should also be noted that the left side of the graph flattens, but that the probability of extremely cold temperatures is not zero.
+There is still a significant likelihood of cold temperatures -and a cold winter now and then does not disprove global warming.